 Attested: Peutinger map Roribis vii, sandwiched between Durolevo and

 Where: Probably Sittingbourne, at about TQ906636, where the main Roman road passes the end of Milton Creek, suggested by the distance of 7 Roman miles from Ospringe (Durolevo).
-R&S suggested Rochester, because this name was a corruption of Durobrovis, but that is almost certainly wrong.
+Rivet & Smith were almost certainly wrong in suggesting Rochester, thinking that this name was a corruption of Durobrovis.

 Notes: This seems to continue a theme of “wet” names for all the inlets along Watling Street in Kent where the invading Roman army could meet up with its supply ships travelling up the Thames.
 Presumably once the tide of conquest had moved away there was no longer any need for a military presence.